 Embodied energy, which refers to the energy used to extract, process, and transport materials, is also an important consideration.

 Indoor Environmental Quality

 Indoor environmental quality refers to the quality of the air, lighting, and ventilation inside a building.
-Sustainability in construction prioritises the health and well-being of building occupants by promoting good indoor air quality, access to natural light, and green spaces.
+Sustainable construction prioritises the health and well-being of building occupants by promoting good indoor air quality, access to natural light, and green spaces.

 Good indoor air quality can be achieved through the use of non-toxic building materials, proper ventilation, and filtration systems.

 Ventilation is another important aspect of indoor environmental quality, as it helps to remove pollutants and regulate temperature and humidity levels.

 Waste reduction involves managing construction waste and recycling materials whenever possible.
 Construction waste management practices, such as recycling and reusing materials, can significantly reduce the amount of waste that goes to landfills.

 Recycling of materials like concrete, steel, and wood can also reduce the demand for new materials and conserve natural resources.